ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-04-12-us-state-flags.md

  - Texas
 ---

 Grey lays sdown some wonderful rules for flags.
-Chief among them, no words!
+Chief among them, no names!

 Where does your state rank?